In this section

 The GCSE course allows students to develop composition skills; perform as both a soloist and as part of an ensemble; and listen and appraise a range of musical genres from Classical, Popular, Film and World Music.

-The BTEC Music Technology course is designed for students who are keen on creating music using computers rather than instruments.
+The Music Technology course is designed for students who are keen on creating music using computers rather than instruments.
 Students can create music within the style that they are interested in.
 They will learn how to use microphones and how to set up recording equipment and MIDI workstations.
-Students will further develop their composition and production skills using Logic Pro X music software and looking at mixing, editing and mastering techniques.
-They will also spend time learning about the music industry and which organisations and jobs make the industry run smoothly.
+Students will further develop their composition and production skills using Logic Pro X music software and look at mixing, editing and mastering techniques.

 Music at Key Stage 5